mekowalski/react-nasa-images-app/NOTES.md

     - able to assign variable to await axios request
     - console.log(response.data.collection.items) still provides list of images

-  - [] Refeactor App comp to not have Axios configuration
+  - [x] Refeactor App comp to not have Axios configuration
     - Axios config separate then reference within App component
     - Config components: URL and API-key
+    - import api file in App component

   - [] Also eventually render a list/display of images on the screen